 Salem, Massachusetts, is famous for one thing – the witch trials.
 In the late 1600s, speculation was rife about who was and who wasn’t practicing dark magic.
 One of those accused was a wealthy farmer named Giles Corey.

-This would actually make perfect sense given the fact that he is not only buried here in Howard Street Cemetery, but it was also the spot where he died as a result of ‘pressing.’
+This would make perfect sense given that he is buried here in Howard Street Cemetery, but it was also the spot where he died as a result of ‘pressing.’

 Corey’s ghost has also come to be a harbinger of tragedy.
 Whenever his ghost is seen around town, it is usually directly before something tragic occurs.